deficollective/defiscan/src/content/protocols/venus-protocol.md

 The contracts used for the core lending functionality, including the `Comptroller` (Diamond Proxy) and all market contracts (`VToken`), are upgradeable.
 This could change the entire logic of these contracts and may lead to the loss of user funds through malicious code changes that could steal deposits, manipulate accounting, or prevent withdrawals.
 These upgrades can only be performed through a governance proposal with the Normal Timelock, which implements a 48-hour delay.

 The oracle contracts including `ResilientOracle`, `ChainlinkOracle`, `RedstoneOracle`, and other price feed contracts are upgradeable.
-This could allow manipulation of asset prices leading to unfair liquidations or enabling attackers to borrow more than their collateral value, resulting in protocol insolvency and loss of user funds.
+This could allow manipulation of asset prices leading to liquidations or enabling attackers to borrow more than their collateral value, resulting in protocol insolvency and loss of user funds.
 Oracle upgrades can only be executed through governance proposals with the Normal Timelock's 48-hour delay.

 The reward distribution contracts such as `XVSVault`, `Prime`, and `PrimeLiquidityProvider` are upgradeable.
 This could result in loss of unclaimed yield if the upgrade modifies reward calculation logic or redirects accumulated rewards to different addresses.
 These upgrades require governance approval through the Normal Timelock with a 48-hour delay.